Mona Das

-Mona Das (born 1971) is an American politician who served a member of the Washington State Senate from the 47th district.
+Mona Das (born 1971) is an American former politician who served a single term in the Washington State Senate from the 47th district.
 Elected in 2018, she assumed office on January 14, 2019.

 Early life and education

 Mona Das was born in Munger, Bihar, India.
 Her family immigrated to the United States when she was eight months old.
 She graduated from the University of Cincinnati with a Bachelor of Arts in psychology.
 She received a Master of Business Administration in sustainable business from Pinchot University in 2012.

 Career

 Das founded and operated her own mortgage loan business, MOXY Money.
 She co-founded Opportunity PAC alongside Shasti Conrad, a political action committee focused on electing Black women to office, which raised about $300,00 and was credited with tripling Black women's representation in the Washington State Legislature in 2020.

 Washington Senate

 In 2018, Das ran for the Washington State Senate in the 47th district as a Democrat against incumbent Republican Senator Joe Fain, after dropping out of the concurrent race for Washington's 8th congressional district.
 She narrowly won the election, with 28,394 votes to Fain's 27,413.
 She retired in 2022.